 In recent years, there has been a rise in the popularity of co-living.
 But what is co-living?
-In short, co-living spaces or houses in multiple occupation (HMO) is a new way of living that combines the best aspects of living in a community with the independence of living on your own.
+In short, co-living spaces or houses in multiple occupations (HMO) is a new way of living that combines the best aspects of living in a community with the independence of living on your own.

 In a co-living arrangement, residents typically have their own private bedroom and bathroom but share common areas like the kitchen, living room, and laundry room with their roommates.
-Co-living arrangements can be found in both urban and rural areas, and are usually located near public transportation and other amenities.
+Co-living arrangements can be found in both urban and rural areas and are usually located near public transportation and other amenities.

 Benefits of Co-living